cozy/cozy-emails/README.md

 In order to run the tests, you must only have the Data System started.

-For frontend tests, you need a working [CasperJS](http://casperjs.org/) installation.
+For frontend tests, you need a working [CasperJS](http://casperjs.org/) installation, and to set up some environment variables:
+* `COZY_URL`: base URL of the application, for example "http://localhost:9125/"

 Then go to the Cozy emails folder and:

-    casperjs test client/tests/casper/full
+    COZY_URL="http://localhost:9125/" casperjs test client/tests/casper/full

 ## Icons